uzairs786/Recitation-Refinement/README.md

 - This section outlines the qualities of the organisation that makes them distinct to other Islamic institutions.
 - The heading font is consistent with the font of the the heading of the about us section and the heading of the image text of the hero image.
 This will further develop the feeling of familiarity and make the user feel at home.
-- There are 4 subheadings with respective paragraphs to outline the distinct features of the programme and each sub-section is focused on what the user would receive by registering to the programme.
+- There are 4 subheadings with respective paragraphs to outline the distinct features of the programme.
+Each sub-section is focused on what the user would receive by registering to the programme.
 - The paragraph text are all consistent in colour and font with one-another and with the paragraph text of the 'about us' section and navigation menu.
 - The subheading font and colour is also consistent with the heading font, but it is not capitalised in order to clearly distinguish it as a subheading.
-- The Center Image is an image of the current group of students and has a circular frame in order to depict the fact the user themselves will be part of a circle of students on the same journey.
+- The center image is an image of the current group of students and has a circular frame in order to depict the fact the user themselves will be part of a circle of students on the same journey as others.
-- The Information surround the image in order to depict the idea that the organisation conducts classes and programmes centered around the student's needs.
+- The text surrounds the center image in order to mirror the different classes and programmes being centered around the student's needs.
-- A plain, white background was kept in order to maintain the colour scheme of the organisation and to distinguish it as a separate section for the user, aswell as provide contrast with colour of the text.
+- A plain, white background was kept in order to maintain the colour scheme of the organisation and to distinguish it as a separate section for the user, aswell as provide contrast with the colour of the text.

 ![why us section](assets/images/why-us-section.png)

 ## Register Form

 - This section contains the register form for the user to register their interest and to find out more information on the steps to join the programme.
-- The background of thesection is an open Qur'an which coordinates well with the hero image.
+- The background of this section is an open Qur'an which coordinates well with the hero image.
 But it also signifies the act of starting to learn the Qur'an which would give the user the feeling of beginning their journey of learning by submitting the form.
 - The Register Form contains a charcoal grey background which distinctly outlines the form.
-- The text is in white in order to maintain consistency with the colour scheme of the webpage and also give complete contrast with the background.
+- The text is in white in order to maintain consistency with the colour scheme of the webpage and also gives complete contrast with the background.
 - The form requires first and last name, level of recitation with 3 level options and email address.
 - The text input section changes to the same dark blue colour in order to give the user a feeling of action.
 - The register button has a grey background with font that is in-line with the title the headings of the other sections.
 It also changes colour to the same dark blue background to maintain consistency and to give the feeling of change for the user.